HarveyAland/auzre-monitoring-remediation/README.md

 ---

 ## 🧪 Testing & Verification
 This section documents how alerts and runbooks were validated.
 I wanted this document not to be just a bunch of screenshots back to back, but instead dedicate one section to a full workflow test and proof of concept — showcasing not only the process, but also the time in which the remediation takes place.
-Albeit all configured remediation scenarios were tested, I chose the IIS service down scenario to showcase for this project, as naturally in an enterprise environment, out of the services I have running, IIS would be the most important from a high availability standpoint.
+Although all configured remediation scenarios were tested, I chose the IIS service down scenario to showcase for this project, as naturally in an enterprise environment, out of the services I have running, IIS would be the most important from a high availability standpoint.

 **Format:**
 1. **Step taken** (e.g., stopped IIS service).
 2. **Expected outcome** (alert triggers, runbook runs).
-3. **Evidence screenshot** (LAW query / Azure Job output / Grafana update).
+3. **Checks & Validation** (LAW query / Azure Job output / Grafana update).
 4. **Result summary** (alert + remediation worked).

 <br>